docutag/hotnote/notes.md

 - adjust the preferences file so that any user preference or session information is stored under a unique user uid.
 This is because the \_session.HN (new name btw) file could be merged with other users, this is a breaking change

-- new document button should be disabled until a folder (aka: workspace) is set

 - cmd + s should save on mac (ctrl + s on windows) and whatever the linux shortcut is

 - swap the theme and code buttons on the navbar